COVID-19 pandemic in Sri Lanka: 10–23 March 2020

-24 March 2020 – 3 April 2020
+24–31 March 2020

 On 24 March, the assistant of a church pastor was reported to have tested positive for COVID-19.
 A father-son duo who attended Friday Jummah prayers on 20 March at the Jami Ul-Alfar Mosque also tested positive for COVID-19.
 Six more cases were reported on 25 March, bringing the total case count to 106.
 No new confirmed cases were reported in the country on 26 March and 27 March, according to Army General Shavendra Silva.

 On 26 March, a recent returnee from abroad contracted COVID-19, and came into contact with 26 people in his village, which entered a lockdown.
 The next day, the father and sister of the patient tested positive for COVID-19, and they were admitted to the Kalutara Nagoda Hospital.
 Three villages were placed under lockdown: Bandaragama-Atalugama, Kandy-Akurana, and Puttalam-Kadayamkulam.

 On 28 March, the first confirmed death from COVID-19 was recorded in Sri Lanka: a 60-year-old patient from Marawila who had a kidney transplant and had a history of diabetes and high blood pressure.
 The body was cremated within 15 hours.
 On 30 March, the second death from COVID-19, a 60-year-old man from Negombo, was reported.
 Five more people tested positive for COVID-19, including a four-month-old baby on 30 March, bringing the total to 122.

 On 30 March, five villages in Beruwala with a total population of over 100 were quarantined after an airport driver tested positive for the virus.

-On 31 March, 21 more patients contracted COVID-19, the highest single-day increase at the time.
-Most of them were relatives of previously confirmed COVID-19 patients.
-On 1 April, five patients from Kurunegala, Jaffna, and Maradana tested positive for the disease for a total case count of 147.
-On the same day, four patients recovered from the disease, increasing the total number of recovered patients to 21.
-Later that day, a 72-year-old COVID-19 patient died at the IDH, Angoda, increasing the total death toll to 3.

-On 2 April, three patients tested positive for COVID-19, bringing the total case count to 151.
-One person died of COVID-19, which increased the death toll to 4.
-On 3 April, eight more people tested positive for the virus, bringing the total to 159.